infinum/dotnet-handbook/Best practices/Design patterns/Structural patterns.md

 #### Strategy pattern

 By using this pattern we enable a selection of needed algorithms at runtime.
-For instance, validation, which is dependent on the incoming type of data.
+For instance, validation is dependent on the incoming type of data.
 We don't know beforehand which algorithm will be needed, but we can develop a few strategies and use them when needed.
 Algorithms should be defined in a way that they could be used interchangeably.

 This pattern allows us to decouple the code, encapsulate each algorithm, and lets the algorithm be independent of the clients which use it.